-Satellite images and tracking maps of Tropical Storm Beta 2020, September 16 - 25.
+Satellite images, weather maps and tracks of Tropical Storm Beta 2020, September 16 - 25.
 Max wind speed 65mph.

 Significant flash and urban flooding is occurring and will continue for the middle and upper Texas coast today (September 22).
 The slow motion of Beta will continue to produce a long duration rainfall event from the middle Texas coast to southern Louisiana.
 Flash, urban, and minor to isolated moderate river flooding is likely.
 Periods of rainfall will spread east into the Lower Mississippi Valley, portions of the Tennessee Valley, and the Southeast through the end of the week.
 Flash, urban, and isolated minor river flooding is possible on smaller rivers.

 Persistent onshore flow will continue to result in above normal high tides, and coastal flooding over the next few days will be slow to recede.
 For information on the ongoing coastal flooding, please refer to coastal flood products issued by local National Weather Service offices.

 High-resolution visible satellite imagery, surface observations, and NOAA Doppler weather radar data from San Antonio and Houston, Texas, indicate that Beta has continued to weaken.
 What convection remains is quite shallow with a few cloud tops only extending up to 25,000-30,000 ft ASL, mainly near and northeast of the center.
 However, those low-topped showers are quite prodigious rain-producers with rainfall totals of 13-14 inches having been measured across portions of the Houston metropolitan area thus far.
 The initial intensity of 25 knots is based on near-shore buoy and surface observing stations.